Use NZ COVID Tracer to keep a digital diary of the places you’ve been so contact tracing will go faster if it’s needed.

 The first time you open NZ COVID Tracer, you’ll be asked to enter your email address and create a password.
-You’ll then receive an email with a 6-digit code that will allow you to complete the sign in process.
+You’ll then receive an email with a 6-digit code that will allow you to complete the sign-up process.

 - invite friends and whānau to download the app

-You can view your digital diary at any time by tapping the icon on the top-left of the ‘Scan’ screen or by opening the 'Check-in history' on the 'My profile' screen.
+You can view your digital diary at any time by tapping the icon on the top-left of the ‘Record a visit’ screen or by selecting 'View my diary' on the 'My profile' screen.

 You can make sure you’re signed up for contact alerts by visiting the NZ COVID Tracer dashboard and checking the ‘Receive contact alerts’ tile.